 For more information check out the Housing and Urban Development (HUD) guidelines for service animals below.

 These laws are complex and evolving and we advise you to consult an attorney for the most up-to date information.
+For example, since we originally wrote this HUD has put out some additional information called Assessing a Person’s Request to Have an Animal as a Reasonable Accommodation Under the Fair Housing Act which you can download and read as well.

 In 1992, Congress passed the Residential Lead-Based Paint Hazard Reduction Act.
 For any housing built prior to 1978 the seller or landlord is required to disclose known information on lead-based paint and related hazards.
 You must also disclose the location of any lead-based paint and/or lead/based paint hazards on the property if it exists.
 Be sure to keep a record of the disclosure for 3 years.